 As seen in this UCCS Research Paper.

-It’s a scary concept; the value of this article is not only to show you how to take advantage.
-But to understand the influence of a special tertiary admissions test on your purchasing habits and what might have influenced your purchase.
+It’s a scary concept; the value of this article is not only to show you how to take advantage but also to help you understand the influence of a special tertiary admissions test on your purchasing habits and what might have influenced your purchase.

 Something catching your eye may be a coincidence, or was it subliminal?